Edna1999/employee-tracker/README.md

   ## Installation

   To install this project, download the files from my repository at https://github.com/Edna1999/employee-tracker.
-Run an NPM install in the console to load in the correct packages, run an 'npm start' to start the application!
-Navigate to the local site at http://localhost:3001 in your insomnia to test the app.
+Run an NPM install in the console to load in the correct packages, run an 'npm start' to start and test the application in your terminal!

   You can also visit the walkthrough video via the following link:  https://watch.screencastify.com/v/58rzmCct0eBPSRyx2WPF